UdeS-GRO/S4H2019-BARUS/BARUS_CODE/BARUS_OPENCR_CODE/README.md

-This code is for the OpenCR board.
+These files are for the OpenCR board.

    function.h: Contains our class for serial communication;